 5. Make him realistic.

-I wrote an article a few years ago about your character being one, two, or three dimensional.
+I wrote an article a few years ago about your character being one, two, or three-dimensional.

-You need a three-dimensional character.
+You absolutely need a three-dimensional character.

-Along with this, he needs a mutli-faceted personality.
+Along with this, he needs a mutlifaceted personality.
 What I mean by this is, a boy will act differently with his brother, his friend, a girl he’s sweet on, his teacher, his coach, his mom, his dad, and so on.

 Our personalities are able to adapt to the interactions we have.
-You don’t want a MC who acts the same with all secondary characters and in all situations.
+You don’t want an MC who acts the same with all secondary characters and in all situations.
 He needs to portray realistic feelings and reactions.

 6. He’s got to be heroic.

-I love the way Jennings put this, “While striving to make your main character real and human, be sure to also make him heroic or implant within him at least the potential to be heroic.”
+I love the way Jennings put this: “While striving to make your main character real and human, be sure to also make him heroic or implant within him at least the potential to be heroic.”

 Reference: